Home>Academics>Master Programs>Sciences Po Law School Clinic

 Language of Instruction: English.

 Time Commitment: Clinic seminars involve 24 hours of classroom training per semester, held on Tuesdays from 7:15 pm to 9:15 pm.
-The mandatory elective course adds another 24 hours of classroom training in the Fall semester.
+The corequisite course adds another 24 hours of classroom training in the Fall semester.
 This does not include the work required outside of the classroom for each course (reading, assessment preparation, revision, etc.).
 Clinic project teamwork averages half a day per week.

-Find out more about the DIGILAW Clinic.
+Find out more about the Digital Justice Clinic.

 For further information: